 Rhubarb Cake

 Rhubarb is one of the ingredients that I look forward to the most every spring and summer.
-It adds a nice tangy flavor to my strawberry rhubarb pie and rhubarb crumble bars, and it also makes amazing jam.
+It adds a nice tangy flavor to my strawberry rhubarb pie and rhubarb crumble bars, and it also makes amazing strawberry rhubarb jam.

 My latest obsession is this Rhubarb Cake, which is an elegant way to showcase the beautiful red stalks of rhubarb.